opendocsg/slw-judgments-backfill/2014_SGHC_204/report.md

 25     In _Management Corporation Strata Title Plan No 549 v Chew Eu Hock Construction Co Pte Ltd_

-[1998] 2 SLR(R) 934 (“ _Chew Eu Hock Construction_ ”), the Court of Appeal clarified (at [31]) that s 99(1) of the LTA did not require both development and subdivision approvals to be given simultaneously.
+<span class="citation">[1998] 2 SLR(R) 934</span> (“ _Chew Eu Hock Construction_ ”), the Court of Appeal clarified (at [31]) that s 99(1) of the LTA did not require both development and subdivision approvals to be given simultaneously.
 Hence, the Court of Appeal held that s 99(1) applied in the case before it even though development approval had been granted almost 10 years before subdivision approval.
-Likewise, in _Cheng-Wong Mei Ling Theresa v Oei Hong Leong_ [2006] 2 SLR(R) 637 (“ _Oei Hong Leong_ ”), the Court of Appeal reiterated (at [47]) that there was no need to show a link between subdivision approval and development approval before an easement could be implied under s 99(1).
+Likewise, in _Cheng-Wong Mei Ling Theresa v Oei Hong Leong_ <span class="citation">[2006] 2 SLR(R) 637</span> (“ _Oei Hong Leong_ ”), the Court of Appeal reiterated (at [47]) that there was no need to show a link between subdivision approval and development approval before an easement could be implied under s 99(1).

 26     On the facts of the present case, I was satisfied that the approvals the Third Defendant received from the BCA and the URA (see [7] above), for the Addition and Alteration Works to be carried out on the Properties, fell within the meaning of “development approval” under s 99(1).
 In this regard, I was guided by the broad definition of “development” under the Planning Act (Cap 232, 1998 Rev Ed) which includes the “carrying out of any building, engineering, mining, earthworks or other operations in, on, over or under land”.